BDC Hamburger Icon

 Open row

-A business credit card can build your credit profile, improve your business’ cash flow and help you make essential purchases for your company.
-However, if your personal credit score has taken a hit or two, qualifying for a business credit card can be challenging, but not impossible.
+A business credit card can build your credit profile, improve your business’s cash flow and help you make essential purchases for your company.
+If your personal credit score has taken a hit, however, qualifying for a business credit card can be challenging — but not impossible.
 We’ll explain options small business owners with less-than-stellar credit can pursue to obtain a business credit card.

 How do credit card issuers assess a business borrower?

 When assessing a business borrower’s creditworthiness, the card issuer considers income from all sources.
-However, the borrower’s personal credit score dictates whether the applicant will be approved and how much interest they will pay.
+The borrower’s personal credit score, however, dictates whether the applicant will be approved and how much interest they will pay.

 What are good and bad credit scores?

-“Those with bad credit will have a difficult time getting a credit card since there aren’t a lot of cards aimed at that particular segment,” said Gerri Detweiler, author and expert on small business finance.
-“There are some issuers that will issue (credit cards) with a 600 score, which is not a bad credit score but not a great credit score.”
+“Those with bad credit will have a difficult time getting a credit card, since there aren’t a lot of cards aimed at that particular segment,” said Gerri Detweiler, an author and expert on small business finance.
+“There are some issuers that will issue [credit cards] with a 600 score, which is not a bad credit score but not a great credit score.”

 What credit score do you need to get a business credit card?